climbTheStairs/climbTheStairs.github.io/default/js/style-guide.md

 ## Space
 * Never use trailing whitespace.
-* Never use spaces to pad the inside of parentheses, square brackets, or curly braces.
+* Never use spaces to pad the inside of parentheses or square brackets.
+* Use one space to pad the inside of curly braces, unless they are empty.
 * Use one space before the parentheses in control statements.
 * Never use horizontal alignment.
 * Use one space to separate keywords followed by parentheses.